 - cultural and religious differences

-- long-term chronic illness
+- sexual problems related to chronic illness

 - lack of education about anatomy and physiology